 Stewart grew up in Winston-Salem and graduated from North Forsyth HS in 1970.
 He went to the NCSU School of Design, graduating in 1975, and attended Boston Architectural Center.
 Prior to starting Fredrick Stewart Architecture in 1987, he worked for architects and interior designers in San Diego, Boston, and New York and with Hager Smith Huffman in Raleigh.
 In 2000, he moved from Raleigh to a farm in Orange County NC.

 1991 - The Kim Schweibinz House, 13725 New Light Road, Raleigh.
 Sold in 2016 to Amy S. and Nathan Metcalf.

-2003 - The Fred Stewart/Holcomb Residence, 7207 Harmony Church Road, Efland NC.
-This 800 sf passive solar guest house is first of several phases on a 60-acre farm, including contemporary buildings and restoration of 1896 farmhouse.
+2003 - The Fred Stewart/Holcomb Residence, aka Redbud, 7207 Harmony Church Road, Efland NC.
+There are additional buildings on this 60-acre farm, including restoration of an 1896 farmhouse.

 2011 - The Culp House Addition, 210 South Hillsborough Avenue, Hillsborough NC.
-Modern addition to a 1914 house; a cantilevered box with a 28' glass door facing the garden.
+540sf modern addition to a 1913 house; a cantilevered box with a 28' glass door facing the garden.

 2013 - The Leikin-Collins Renovation, East Union Street, Hillsborough NC.
 400sf contemporary addition to a 1910 Arts and Craft bungalow.